eddiejessup/porc/source/index.md

 ## Get

-> Make sure to replace all the parameters with the appropriate values.
+> Make sure to replace all the variables with the appropriate values.

 ```shell
 # One hop